cuibuwei/gmx-interface/README.md

 - Code, independent of state and props should be moved outside component body

-- In general components should countain only ui logic, all resusable data processing code should be moved to the `domain` or `lib` folder, component-specific calculations can be wrapped in custom hooks or functions and placed near component
+- In general components should contain only ui logic, all reusable data processing code should be moved to the `domain` or `lib` folder, component-specific calculations can be wrapped in custom hooks or functions and placed near component

 - Try to keep definition order inside component body: